Arpad Haraszthy: Board of State Viticultural Commissioners

 In 1880, the California Legislature created the California Board of State Viticultural Commissioners "to adopt such measures as may best promote the progress of the viticultural industries of the State."
 With nine commissioners appointed by the governor, the Board was the first state agency created to promote California's viticultural efforts.
 Haraszthy was elected as president of the Board.
-While he was president, the Board established an office in San Francisco, created a wine library (later transferred to the University of California), adopted measures to control the phylloxera, held conventions of vineyardists and winemakers in different parts of the state, recommended legislation for the adoption of the California Legislature and Congress (including pure wine laws), and worked with Eugene W. Hilgard, the first professor of agriculture at the University of California in Berkeley, to promote good viticultural practices.
+While he was president, the Board established an office in San Francisco, created a wine library (later transferred to the University of California), adopted measures to control the phylloxera, held conventions of vineyardists and winemakers in different parts of the state, recommended legislation for the adoption of the California Legislature and Congress (including pure wine laws), and worked with Eugene W. Hilgard, the first professor of agriculture at the University of California, Berkeley, to promote good viticultural practices.
 Haraszthy continued to serve as president of the state board until 1888.